stadiamaps/ferrostar/CONTRIBUTING.md

 Further, the "normal" Xcode build flow always assumes xcframeworks can't change during build, so it processes them before any other build rules.
 Given these limitations, we opted for a shell script until further notice.

-If Xcode is not behaving well, a quick restart of Xcode or resetting the package graph usually clears it up.

 ### Android